ShobaS/Daily-Log/log.md

 Day 57:
 completed on adding tasks in todo app.
 Have to work on the functionality yet.
 Have to complete it as soon as possible.

+Day 58:
+Worked on todo app.
+Having a clear idea of the functionality to be further added.